Subproduct systems and Cartesian systems; new results on factorial languages and their relations with other areas: The cardinality sequence of a word system: Known results

-\paragraph{Subword complexities.} It seems that it is easier to get estimates when restricting to the subclass of word systems $X^{w\btimes}$ consisting of all (finite) subwords of a single (usually) infinite word $w$, in which case the cardinality sequence is referred to as \it{subword complexity}.
-(These word systems are particularly relevant for comupter science.)
+It seems that it is easier to get estimates when restricting to the subclass of word systems $X^{w\btimes}$ consisting of all (finite) subwords of a single (usually) infinite word $w$, in which case the cardinality sequence is referred to as \it{subword complexity}.
+(These word systems are particularly relevant for computer science.)
 As early as 1938, Morse and Hedlund \cite{MoHe38} provided a necessary condition for that a sequence occurs as subword complexity: Either $\#X^w_{n+1}>\#X^w_n$ for all $n\in\mathbb{N}$ or $\#X^w_n$ is eventually constant.
-(A related but weaker result on general word systems is Balogh and Bollob{\'a}s \cite[Theorem 6]{BaBo05}: $\#X_k\leq k$ for some $k\in\mathbb{N}$ implies that $(\#X_n)_{n\in\mathbb{N}}$ is bounded, with concrete formula for the bound.)
 Ferenczi \cite[Section 3]{Fer99} provides several results on subword complexities.
 For instance, if $\#X_n^w\leq an$ for all $n\in\N$, then there is $C$ such that $\#X_{n+1}^w-\#X_n^w\leq Ca^3$ for all $n$.